Determining If Your Computer is 32-Bit or 64-Bit

 Microsoft Run dialog

-3. In the System Information dialog that displays, on the System Summary panel, locate the System Type.
+3. On the System Summary panel of the System Information dialog that displays, locate the System Type line item.

 Microsoft System Information dialog